 Direct cremations are cremations without the funeral service, so there are no attendees and there’s no ceremony performed beforehand.
 They are one of the cheapest options offered by funeral directors and they are becoming increasingly popular as a contemporary, no-fuss send-off when you pass away that is both simple and respectful.
+If anyone is at the cremation then it doesn’t count as a direct cremation.

 Why Choose a Direct Cremation?